 From there we backtracked past Lagos de Colores (where we waved goodbye to our new friend Emmanuel) and headed for Laguna Pojoj.
-After paying 10 pesos (about US$0.80) per person to the ejidos (local communities) that own the lakes on this side we found ourselves amongst huge buses full of Mexican tourists hell-bent on getting onto Huck Finn style rafts and being paddled around Pojoj and deposited on a picturesque island.
+After paying 10 pesos (about US$0.80) per person to the ejidos, local communities that own the lakes on this side, we found ourselves among huge buses full of Mexican tourists hell-bent on getting onto Huck Finn style rafts and being paddled around Pojoj and deposited on a picturesque island.
 We fled.

 Laguna Tziscao had more tour buses and more rafts plus a marimba band, which reminded us just how close to Guatemala we were.
 A bit further on, Laguna International is actually bisected by the border between Mexico and Guatemala and you walk across the border, enter Guatemala, then re-enter Mexico during a stroll around the lake–one of the rare visa-free crossings we’ve ever encountered.